A practical guide to enterprise Claude Code: Plans, pricing, and challenges (2026)

 The real-world challenges of adopting enterprise Claude Code

-Even with these new business-friendly plans, rolling out enterprise Claude Code isn’t always smooth sailing.
-We’ve heard from developers and teams about a few practical problems you should know about before you jump in.
+Even with these business-friendly plans, rolling out enterprise Claude Code isn't always smooth sailing.
+I hear from developers and teams about a few practical problems worth knowing about before you jump in.

 The AI gives you a fantastic answer, but then you're on your own to actually implement, test, and deploy that answer across a bunch of different files.